nordic-institute/X-Road-development/NFR.md

 6.4 Exiting the system must be made in a secure manner, explicitly and comprehensibly to the user.
-The user can exit the system in two ways: his sessions length is longer than the set values (separately definable limits for the session length and the period of inactivity) or user terminates the session on his own initiative.
+The user can exit the system in two ways: his session's length is longer than the set values (separately definable limits for the session length and the period of inactivity) or user terminates the session on his own initiative.